 KeepAble help and support

-The reformed and improved in-home aged care program is due to be rolled out from July 2025.
+The reformed and improved in-home aged care program (Support at Home) is due to be rolled out from July 2025, with CHSP transitioning transition to the new program no earlier than 1 July 2027.
 We’re here to help you and your organisation get ready for these changes to ensure a smooth transition.
 As information is released, we’ll keep you updated with everything you need to know!

 Please bookmark this page (press ‘Ctrl D’ to bookmark) to stay up to date with all the latest news, reviews, guides and resources.

 Support at Home to be rolled out in two stages

 From 1 July 2025, Support at Home will replace the existing Home Care Packages (HCP) Program and Short-Term Restorative Care (STRC) Programme.